Constancio-Jr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Write a script that prints a number with two decimal places, followed by a new line.
 14. Write a script that converts a number from base 10 to base 16.
 15. 0x03-shell_variables_expansions
+16. Write a script that prints every other line from the input, starting with the first line.
+17.